Munster Junior Football Championship

 The Munster Junior Football Championship is a gaelic football tournament between the six counties of Munster: Cork, Kerry, Limerick, Tipperary, Clare and Waterford.
 It is the third-tier county teams playing off in a single-elimination tournament with 2 quarter finals instead of 4 (as of 2014).
 The cup was first given to the winners in 1957.
 Kerry have won the most titles, 42 in all.

 The winner will play against the champions of the other provinces in the All-Ireland Junior Football Championship.

+Teams

+2019 Championship

+Six counties competed in the 2019 Munster Junior Football Championship: